grinnell-cs/csc151-images/_eboards/eboard22.md

 Administrative stuff
 --------------------

+* Greetings on the celebration of the revealing of the Quran
+* Welcome to our prospective student!
 * I hope you are doing okay with the time change.
 * For reasons I will discuss, I will not be in class on Wednesday or Friday.
 You will have guest teachers both days.